 This page explains what biodiversity is, why it's important, and how it could be impacted by climate change.
-It also provides links to biodiversity information.
+It also provides links to further information on biodiversity.

 What is biodiversity?